maarten-pennings/P2000/readme.md

 190 NEXT A
 ```

-I connected my P2000T with a serial to USB cable to my PC, and recorded the
+I connected my P2000T with a serial-to-USB cable to my PC, and recorded the
 log.
 Here is the first couple of lines of the log.

 ```text